yodahuang/yodahuang.github.io/source/_posts/How-to-Build-OpenRave-0-9-yourself.md

 ## Before you start

-Make sure your Python is the one that comes with the syste, which should be the case for most of the people.
+Make sure your Python is the one that comes with the system, which should be the case for most of the people.
 If you are a person like me who uses the fantastic [pyenv](https://github.com/pyenv/pyenv), just run `pyenv shell system`.

 ## Get dependencies

-0. Add `usr/local/bin` to your `$PATH`
+- Add `usr/local/bin` to your `$PATH`

 ```
 echo "export PATH=$PATH:/usr/local/bin"" >> ~/.bashrc